ParsonosAI/legal/subscription-service-agreement/+page.md

 ## Eligibility.
 You must be at least **18 years of age** and capable of forming a binding contract to subscribe to or use the Services.
 If you are entering this Agreement on behalf of a business, you represent that you are authorized to bind that business to these terms.

+## Service Region and Applicability.
+The Services are operated and hosted exclusively in the United States.
+They are intended for users located outside the European Economic Area and the United Kingdom.
+While we align our privacy and data-handling practices with leading international standards such as GDPR and CCPA, U.S. privacy law governs all processing under this Agreement.

 # 1. **Definitions**

 - **“Services”** means the subscription-based Palaba service (AI Audio Cutter) provided by Parsonos Corporation.